teloxide/teloxide/README.md

 Feel free to propose your own bot to our collection!

  - [WaffleLapkin/crate_upd_bot](https://github.com/WaffleLapkin/crate_upd_bot) -- A bot that notifies about crate updates.
+ - [mxseev/logram](https://github.com/mxseev/logram) -- Utility that takes logs from anywhere and sends them to Telegram.
+ - [Hermitter/tepe](https://github.com/Hermitter/tepe) -- A CLI to command a bot to send messages and files over Telegram.
- - [dracarys18/grpmr-rs](https://github.com/dracarys18/grpmr-rs) -- A telegram group manager bot with variety of extra features.
+ - [dracarys18/grpmr-rs](https://github.com/dracarys18/grpmr-rs) -- A Telegram group manager bot with variety of extra features.
  - [steadylearner/subreddit_reader](https://github.com/steadylearner/Rust-Full-Stack/tree/master/commits/teloxide/subreddit_reader) -- A bot that shows the latest posts at Rust subreddit.
+ - [myblackbeard/basketball-betting-bot](https://github.com/myblackbeard/basketball-betting-bot) -- The bot lets you bet on NBA games against your buddies.
  - [ArtHome12/vzmuinebot](https://github.com/ArtHome12/vzmuinebot) -- Telegram bot for food menu navigate.
  - [ArtHome12/cognito_bot](https://github.com/ArtHome12/cognito_bot) -- The bot is designed to anonymize messages to a group.
- - [Hermitter/tepe](https://github.com/Hermitter/tepe) -- A CLI to command a bot to send messages and files over Telegram.
  - [pro-vim/tg-vimhelpbot](https://github.com/pro-vim/tg-vimhelpbot) -- Link `:help` for Vim in Telegram.
  - [sschiz/janitor-bot](https://github.com/sschiz/janitor-bot) --  A bot that removes users trying to join to a chat that is designed for comments.
- - [myblackbeard/basketball-betting-bot](https://github.com/myblackbeard/basketball-betting-bot) -- The bot lets you bet on NBA games against your buddies.
  - [slondr/BeerHolderBot](https://gitlab.com/slondr/BeerHolderBot) -- A bot that holds your beer.
- - [mxseev/logram](https://github.com/mxseev/logram) -- Utility that takes logs from anywhere and sends them to Telegram.
- - [msfjarvis/walls-bot-rs](https://github.com/msfjarvis/walls-bot-rs) -- Telegram bot for my wallpapers collection, in Rust.
- - [MustafaSalih1993/Miss-Vodka-Telegram-Bot](https://github.com/MustafaSalih1993/Miss-Vodka-Telegram-Bot) -- A telegram bot written in rust using "Teloxide" library.
+ - [MustafaSalih1993/Miss-Vodka-Telegram-Bot](https://github.com/MustafaSalih1993/Miss-Vodka-Telegram-Bot) -- A Telegram bot written in rust using "Teloxide" library.
  - [x13a/tg-prompt](https://github.com/x13a/tg-prompt) -- Telegram prompt.
  - [magnickolas/remindee-bot](https://github.com/magnickolas/remindee-bot) -- Telegram bot for managing reminders.
- - [cyberknight777/knight-bot](https://gitlab.com/cyberknight777/knight-bot) -- A telegram bot with variety of fun features.
+ - [cyberknight777/knight-bot](https://gitlab.com/cyberknight777/knight-bot) -- A Telegram bot with variety of fun features.
+ - [wa7sa34cx/the-black-box-bot](https://github.com/wa7sa34cx/the-black-box-bot) -- This is the Black Box Telegram bot written in Rust.
+You can hold any items in it.

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/master/CONTRIBUTING.md).